-Ephrem likes the imagery of drinking from a spring of water to describe the way we draw upon God’s word for wisdom and strength.
+For Ephrem the imagery of drinking from a spring of water describes the way we draw upon God’s word for wisdom and strength.
 The trouble is we want more than we need or can take in.
 We want to know it all and do it all, but we only can drink one mouthful at a time.
 That’s the way we’re built.

-The spring is never exhausted.
+The spring is never exhausted, though.
 The tree of life is there all the time, but we don’t like waiting, eating and drinking day by day.

 “O Lord and Master of my life, take from me the spirit of sloth, meddling, lust of power, and idle talk.
-But give rather the spirit of chastity, humility, patience and love to thy servant.Yea, O Lord and King, grant me to see my own sins and not to judge my brother, for thou art blessed unto ages of ages.
+But give rather the spirit of chastity, humility, patience and love to thy servant.Yea, O Lord and King, grant me to see my own sins and not to judge others, for you are blessed unto ages of ages.
 Amen.O God, be gracious to me, a sinner.”
 (Prayer of St. Ephrem)

 Daily morning and evening here.